lektorium-tutor/lekt/docs/dev.rst

 Open edX development
 ====================

-In addition to running Open edX in production, Tutor can be used for local development of Open edX.
+In addition to running Open edX in production, Lekt can be used for local development of Open edX.
 This means that it is possible to hack on Open edX without setting up a Virtual Machine.
 Essentially, this replaces the devstack provided by edX.

 First-time setup
 ----------------

-First, ensure you have already :ref:`installed Tutor <install>` (for development against the named releases of Open edX) or :ref:`Tutor Nightly <nightly>` (for development against Open edX's master branches).
+First, ensure you have already :ref:`installed Lekt <install>` (for development against the named releases of Open edX) or :ref:`Lekt Nightly <nightly>` (for development against Open edX's master branches).

 Then, launch the developer platform setup process::

-    tutor dev quickstart
+    lekt dev quickstart

 This will perform several tasks for you.
 It will:

-* stop any existing locally-running Tutor containers,
+* stop any existing locally-running Lekt containers,

 * disable HTTPS,